treychaffin/LaTeX_template/README.md

 ### Main Document

+The main document is defined in: `/subfiles-collections/main-document.tex/`.
+This document organizes sections of the `.tex` source file into smaller sub-files.

 This section begins the document with the document's title page and creating the table of contents:

 ```